xdy/twodsix-foundryvtt/docs/docs.md

 ## Other sources of information
 * [The Wiki](https://github.com/xdy/twodsix-foundryvtt/wiki) contains some guides on how to actually use the system.
-* [The user_macros folder](https://github.com/xdy/twodsix-foundryvtt/tree/master/user_macros) contains several useful macros.
+* [The user_macros wiki](https://github.com/xdy/twodsix-foundryvtt/wiki/User-Macros) contains useful information about macros contained in the compendium Macros are no longer maintained on GitHub.

 ## The settings I (xdy) use
 Fwiw, this is how I have set up the system - i.e. the setting combination that is the most tested by me...
 (Showing the system setting key, and the value I have changed it to.
 Any setting not mentioned has the default value.)